bleutzinn/grav-plugin-editable-contenttools/README.md

+## Demo

+To try before installing you can use the [demo](https://festeto.net/demo-grav-plugin-editable-contenttools/).

-Please visit the [ContentTools](http://getcontenttools.com/) website for tips on using the ContentTools editor, like holding down the Shift key for about 3 seconds to see what regions on the page are editable (tip!).
+BTW Please visit the [ContentTools](http://getcontenttools.com/) website for tips on using the ContentTools editor, like holding down the Shift key for about 3 seconds to see what regions on the page are editable (tip!).